smitelli/cosmodoc/src/content/topics/game-loop-functions/index.md

 {{% aside class="armchair-engineer" %}}
 **Queue you!**

-The queuing implementation used here is probably not necessary; the behavior of the health hints in {{< lookup/cref TouchPlayer >}} demonstrates a more direct way to do this.
+The queuing implementation used here is probably not necessary; the behavior of the health hints in {{< lookup/cref InteractPlayer >}} demonstrates a more direct way to do this.
 The placement here suggests that maybe an older version of this function interacted badly with the page-flipping, perhaps appearing and pausing gameplay with some of the actors not yet drawn for the current frame.
 {{% /aside %}}

 {{< boilerplate/function-cref ProcessGameInputHelper >}}